QUARTUX JOURNAL: The NDNHISTORYRESEARCH Blog

-Contact David (dgl.coyotez @ gmail.com) for consultation about anthropological & ethnohistorical research, writing, and editing.
-David has worked on projects for museums, historical societies, heritage organizations, and individuals interested in writing their family biography.
-Most recently he has worked on Traditional Cultural Property (TCP) nominations for the Coquille Indian Tribe, and Confederated Tribes of Coos, Lower Umpqua, and Siuslaw.
-David is a recognized professional in archival organization, and in anthropological and historical research.
+Contact Me (dgl.coyotez @ gmail.com) for a consultation about projects in anthropological & ethnohistorical research, writing, and editing.
+I have worked on projects for museums, historical societies, heritage organizations, and individuals interested in writing their family biography.
+Most recently I have worked on Traditional Cultural Property (TCP) nominations for the Coquille Indian Tribe, and Confederated Tribes of Coos, Lower Umpqua, and Siuslaw.
+I am a recognized professional in archival organization, and in anthropological, and historical research.

-The articles on this site take many hours to research and write, please donate to help David continue this work.
+The articles on this site take many hours to research and write, please donate to the journal to help me continue this work and pay the annual fees for keeping the journal online and free to anyone.
 The donation email is firstname.lastname@example.org.

 The suggested donation is $60.00 annually on Paypal.